 “It is really important that carers are able to say what their experience of services are, what helps or what could make a difference.
 Many carers might not think to take part in the consultation, but for Fife’s Carer Strategy to be effective, carers need to say what is important to them.
 We will be encouraging and supporting carers to respond to the consultation, to help ensure as wide a range of views as possible are gathered.”

 The consultation runs from 8 January until the 23 February 2018.
-Click here to take part on-line.
+Click here to take part.

 To request a hard copy contact Scott Fissenden on 03451 55 55 55 ext 401698 or